ManoManoTech/loggia/README.md

 ## Code standards & Principles

-- Err on the side of way too typed rather than untyped
+- Lean towards being way too typed rather than untyped
-- Do not depend on third-party packages (WIP)
+- Do not depend on third-party packages (_WIP_)
 - Do not crash unless explicitly asked to - fallback to sensible things, emit a warning, and move on.

 ## Supported versions